serversathome/profilarr/README.md

 This repo is constructed using a GitHub workflow.
 The workflow checks to see if there are any changes to the Dictionarry repo and pulls them here.
-It also checks the anime profile from Sweaty Eggs (and its dependencies) and pulls **only those changes** here while leaving the rest of his repo alone.
+It also checks the anime profile from Dumpstarr (and its dependencies) and pulls **only those changes** here while leaving the rest of his repo alone.
 So basically every day this is a fully updated Dictionarry repo with a fully updated anime profile.